JoseRoca/AfxNova/docs/RichEdit /CTextRow Class.md

 Gets the count of cells cached for this row.

 ```
-FUNCTION CTextRow.GetCellCountCache () AS LONG
+FUNCTION GetCellCountCache () AS LONG
 ```

 #### Return value